raphael-blanchard/website-dev/iccv23_challenge_LiI.md

 Three separate awards will be given for each track.
 Join us now to become a vital part of cutting-edge advancements in robotics and sensor fusion! 🤖💡 Let your expertise shine in this thrilling competition!

+<span style="font-size:1.3em;">If you have any question, please do not hesitate to post issues on this [github website](https://github.com/water-horse/ICCV2023_SLAM_Challenge.git).
+We would love to hear from your feedback!
+Every post will be responded with no spared effort within 36 hours.<span>

 File structure:

 ```